Bose–Einstein statistics: History

+In 1900, Max Planck derived the Planck law to explain blackbody radiation.
+For this purpose, he introduced the concept of quanta of energy.

 Władysław Natanson in 1911 concluded that Planck's law requires indistinguishability of "units of energy", although he did not frame this in terms of Einstein's light quanta.

 While presenting a lecture at the University of Dhaka (in what was then British India and is now Bangladesh) on the theory of radiation and the ultraviolet catastrophe, Satyendra Nath Bose intended to show his students that the contemporary theory was inadequate, because it predicted results not in accordance with experimental results.
 During this lecture, Bose committed an error in applying the theory, which unexpectedly gave a prediction that agreed with the experiment.
-The error was a simple mistake—similar to arguing that flipping two fair coins will produce two heads one-third of the time—that would appear obviously wrong to anyone with a basic understanding of statistics (remarkably, this error resembled the famous blunder by d'Alembert known from his Croix ou Pile article).
+The error was a simple mistake – similar to arguing that flipping two fair coins will produce two heads one-third of the time – that would appear obviously wrong to anyone with a basic understanding of statistics (remarkably, this error resembled the famous blunder by Jean le Rond d'Alembert known from his Croix ou Pile article).
 However, the results it predicted agreed with experiment, and Bose realized it might not be a mistake after all.
 For the first time, he took the position that the Maxwell–Boltzmann distribution would not be true for all microscopic particles at all scales.
 Thus, he studied the probability of finding particles in various states in phase space, where each state is a little patch having phase volume of h3, and the position and momentum of the particles are not kept particularly separate but are considered as one variable.